ohnarya/Resolution-theorem/README.md

 3 boxes of ball are delivered.
 However, the boxes have labeled incorrectly (Box1: white, Box2: yellow, Box3: both).
 The manufacturer tells that one box of each has been delivered.
 One ball is drawn from each box and observed like Box1: yellow, Box2: white, Box3: yellow.

+### Implementation

+The program has 3 part: initialization, resolution, and tracking the tree.
+Main part of the implementation is resolution part.
+The program checks if clauses are resolvable.
+Then add the pairs to ‘candidates’ and iterate over candidates until it gets empty or empty clauses is generated.
+Once an empty clause is generated, it means that, the query which was negated and added to candidates, is interred.

 ### Propositional logics